-Our team was able to complete our sub-goals, leading us to finish the main goal of the project on time, namely, improving the Mediator to be more usable.
+Our team was able to make substantial progress on our sub-goals, leading us on track to complete the main goal of the project on time, namely, improving the Mediator to be more usable.
 In order to stay organized, our team utilized email, instant messaging and phone to ensure that goals were being met in a timely manner.
 Our team also used iGroups extensively to post important documents publicly, so that all members have access to these documents whenever they need them.
-Near to the end of the project, the team even held additional meetings to polish the speech and have dry-runs for the setup of the display.
 Furthermore, each week, the team members engaged in a chat room to detail what was done and to plan for future goals.
 Through these channels of communication, our team was able to build strong personal bonds.
 Communication is crucial to the ability of a team to progress, making sure everyone clearly understands their duties and those of their team members.
 Consequently, we were able to avoid any miscommunications or misunderstandings that could have led to some duties not carried out and others being carried out twice.
 Furthermore, we were elated to find out that the archives of the museum would agree to adopt the Mediator for use.

 Although we did not meet with the executives of Intranet Mediator Inc., Professor Frieder, our faculty advisor and Jordan Wilberding, the IR lab liaison met with executives from the USHMM in Washington, D.C.
-Despite the fact that they were not able to persuade the executives of USHMM to implement the Intranet Mediator into their archive, we were greatly motivated to nevertheless improve and simplify the user manual to both attract other users and to regain the interest-through perhaps, an improved system and persuasion - of the executives of USHMM.
+Despite the fact that they were not able to persuade the executives of USHMM to implement the Intranet Mediator into their archive, we were greatly motivated to nevertheless improve and simplify the user manual to both attract other users and to regain the interest- through perhaps, an improved system and persuasion - of the executives of USHMM.